Skip to content

 Can the Openterface Mini-KVM support file transfers?

 Yes, the Openterface Mini-KVM includes a switchable USB-A port shared between the host and target devices.
-With a USB stick/disk plugged into this port, files can be transferred between host and target by following these steps:

 1. Mount a USB stick drive on the host when the small black switch is set to the side of the host's Type-C port.